kumahq/kuma-website/docs/docs/1.1.1/deployments/how-multi-zone-works.md

 The hard part of a complex service mesh deployment is service connectivity -- establishing and maintaining connections across zones in the mesh.
 Kuma accomplishes this with:

 * **DNS Resolver**: Kuma provides an out of the box DNS server on every `remote` control plane that will be used to resolve service addresses when estabilishing any service-to-service communication.
 It scales horizontally as we scale the `remote` control plane.
 * **Ingress Data Plane**: Kuma provides an out of the box `ingress` data plane proxy mode that will be used to enable traffic to enter a zone from another zone.
 It can be scaled horizontally.
 Each zone must have an `ingress` data plane deployed.
+This happens automatically with Kubernetes, although if you choose a Helm installation you need to add the ingress separately.
+With a Universal deployment, adding ingress is a separate step.

 <<<<<<< HEAD
 =======